-The Houston Hobby campus is located in Houston, TX at 7151 Office City Drive and opened in 2001.
-It occupies 20,574 square feet on the 1st and 2nd floors and is comprised of classrooms, laboratories and administrative offices.
+The Houston Hobby campus is located in Houston, TX at 7151 Office City Drive and opened in 2001 as a branch campus of NIT in San Antonio, Texas.
+It occupies 26,374 square feet on the 1st and 2nd floors and is comprised of classrooms, laboratories and administrative offices.
 This institution, the facilities it occupies and the equipment it uses comply with all federal, state and local ordinances and regulations, including those related to fire safety, building safety and health.
+This campus is a branch of National Institute of Technology, 3622 Fredericksburg Road, San Antonio, Texas 78201.